jarpraca/open-cx-bitx/README.md

 **Actor:** Atendee and conference participant

-**Description:** The user shows his QR Code to the robot or at the welcome desk and receives his goodies bag
+**Description:** To log out, the user needs to press the logout button.

-**Preconditions and Postconditions:** Being checked in and having the QR Code
+**Preconditions and Postconditions:** The user must have a ticket and be logged in.
+After logging out, the user won't have access to the check-in page until he logs in again.

 **Normal Flow:**
 * User is logged in